krokedil/klarna-checkout-for-woocommerce/readme.txt

 For help setting up and configuring Kustom Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/klarna-checkout-for-woocommerce/).

 == Changelog ==
+= 2025.07.09    - version 2.14.0 =
+* Feature       - Updated visual rebranding to align with the Kustom brand identity.
+* Fix           - Fixed a PHP warning triggered when handling carts with only free trial subscriptions, where an update request was aborted but not properly handled.

 = 2025.06.17    - version 2.13.11 =
 * Tweak         - Updated API endpoints for merchants using Kustom credentials.